Knowledge-Enriched Distributional Model Inversion Attacks: Related work

-To improve the attack performance for DNNs with high-dimensional input, \cite{zhang2020secret} proposed a two-pronged attack approach which first trains a GAN on public data (which could have no class intersection with private data and no labels), and then uses the GAN to impose a distributional prior for the search space of the attack optimization.
-The authors showed that this approach can achieve the state-of-the-art performance for attacking various DNNs.
-Despite the significant improvement over existing baselines, this approach still has large room to be improved.
-For instance, the face images reconstructed from the state-of-the-art face recognition model can be identified as the target individual with only a success rate of 46\%.
-Inspired by this work, we also leverage GANs to regularize the search space for the attack optimization problem; however, instead of applying the generic training algorithm, we propose customized training of GAN that can distill private knowledge from the target network.
-We also propose to model the distribution of private data and learn it from end-to-end.
-We show that the combination of the techniques can greatly improve the attack performance over \cite{zhang2020secret}.
+To improve the attack performance for DNNs with high-dimensional input, a two-pronged attack approach \cite{zhang2020secret} was proposed which trains a GAN on public data (which could have no class intersection with private data and no labels), and then uses the GAN to search for the real examples that maximize the response to given classes.
+However, the resultant GAN fails to distill the private knowledge customized for the specific classes of interest in the target network, and the associated MI attack cannot recover the distribution of examples corresponding to those private classes.

+The aforementioned works for attacking neural nets focused on the white-box setting and attacking a single model that is learned offline.
+Recent work has also looked into other attacker models.
+For instance, Yang \textit{el al.}~\cite{yang2019adversarial} studied the blackbox attack and proposed to train a separate model that swaps the input and output of the target model to perform MI attacks.
+Salem \textit{et al.}~\cite{salem2019updates} studied the blackbox MI attacks for online learning, where the attacker has access to the versions of the target model before and after an online update and the goal is to recover the training data used to perform the update.

+Moreover, the algorithms of MI attacks resemble an orthogonal line of work on feature visualization~\cite{nguyen2016synthesizing,yosinski2015understanding}, which also attempts to reconstruct an image that maximally activates a target network.
+The proposed work differs from these existing works on feature visualization in that our algorithm customizes the public-to-private knowledge distillation to train the GAN and a novel formulation is presented for data distribution synthesis which results in more realistic image recovery.